DriftAsimov/animec/README.md

 Discord: Drift Asimov#3338 | https://discord.gg/x3qAZV3
 ```

 > Note: I do not own myanimelist.
-I have just used them to extract the data.
+I have just used it to extract the data.